nauriculus/CloakZK/README.md

 # CloakZK
 - Your gateway to private OTC trading on Solana.
 With zero-knowledge proofs (zk proofs) using the Elusiv SDK, this tool provides an unparalleled level of privacy and security for your OTC trades.
-> Demo is now available under: https://binaramics.com
+> Demo is now available under: https://binaramics.com - Recommend to onyl use desktop for now as the responsiveness isn't the great yet.
 > Video Demo: https://youtu.be/42i8pRTigG0

 ## Table Of Contents